-After lots of testing, analysing performance, and checking the accuracy of different models to see which performed best, I developed a model that extracts information from unstructured text to create comprehensive, accurate expert profiles.
+After lots of testing, analyzing performance, and checking the accuracy of different models to see which performed best, I developed a model that extracts information from unstructured text to create comprehensive, accurate expert profiles.

-As someone who enjoys problem solving and investigating different solutions, it was encouraging having the freedom to explore and develop something that’s now been implemented into the company’s tech.
+As someone who enjoys problem-solving and investigating different solutions, it was encouraging having the freedom to explore and develop something that’s now been implemented into the company’s tech.